Glossary of Terms: BibLaTeX Reference Guide

 Section titled “BibTeX”The original tool for managing references in LaTeX.
 While still widely used, BibTeX is less flexible than BibLaTeX and does not support full Unicode or modern field types.

 Section titled “.bib File”A plain text file that contains your reference entries in BibTeX or BibLaTeX format.
-Each entry includes a citation key, type (@article
+Each entry includes a citation key, type (@article, @book, etc.), and fields like title, author, year.

 Entry Type